Condition updated on April 1st, 2019

 Treatment modalities that may be incorporated into therapy for insomnia include:

 - Cognitive-Behavioral Therapy.
-Cognitive-behavioral therapy may be used to teach the affected person how to manage racing thoughts while in bed.
+Cognitive-behavioral therapy (CBT) may be used to teach the affected person how to manage racing thoughts while trying to fall asleep.

 - Relaxation and Mindfulness Exercises.
-Mindfulness skills for insomnia teach the affected person relaxation techniques, sleep hygiene skills, and meditative practices that are useful for improving sleep.
+Mindfulness skills for insomnia teach the following skills for improving sleep:

 - Sleep hygiene skills

 - Dialectical-Behavioral Therapy.
 Dialectical-behavioral therapy (DBT) combines mindfulness techniques and cognitive skills for stress management.
 Combining these skills helps to alleviate symptoms of insomnia.